danbz/aesthetic-programming/source/0-Preface/readme.md

 This is exactly our point.
 The book expresses itself as a dynamic object not fixed in terms of attribution or commodity form.
 It follows that, although this preface is only the beginning of the book, there can be no end: the book is purposefully stuck in an endless loop of its own becoming.

+[explain the central metaphor - kitchen, inspired by OSP and others]

 ##Notes

 <a name=“myfootnote1”>1</a> The casual address “for dummies” could also be used but this carries the unfortunate connotation of learning disability.